 In the outer Dili suburb of Bedois, Paroquia St Teresinha do Menino Jesus (St Therese of the Child Jesus Parish) has recently opened a pre-school (Pre-Escolar Santa Terezinha Do Menino Jesus Bedois) that provides an early childhood program for over 40 children.
 The program broadly aims to prepare pre-school children for starting primary school.

 Palms Australia’s volunteers have provided support and mentoring to the local Director and teaching staff since it opened in 2017.
-In 2018, pre-school teacher Christine Davids will use her 35 years of experience to help build the staff’s understanding of child development; family involvement; curriculum development; resource development; and program planning and implementation.
+In March 2018, Palms sent pre-school teacher Christine Davids to use her 35 years of experience to help build the staff’s understanding of child development; family involvement; curriculum development; resource development; and program planning and implementation.

 With Christine’s support, the pre-school will continue to address the Timorese education gap for young, pre-school aged children.